nrkno/dotnetskolen/README_EN.md

 #### Save changes to Git (optional)

-Now that you have completed the first step in the course, it is a good opportunity to save the changes you have made so far in Git.
+Now that you have completed the first step in the course, it is a good opportunity to commit the changes you have made so far in Git.

 ##### See changes